lukaszmadrzynski/Website-Update/content/pages/index.md

     subtitle: Northwest Yunnan / Southeast Tibet
     text: >
-      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan on our immersive and sustainable ecotours.
-Explore the wonders of southern Tibet, from Lijiang to Shangri-La, with expert local guides, supporting community tourism and making a positive impact through ecotourism.
+      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our immersive and sustainable ecotours.
+Explore the wonders of the ancient Tea and Horse Road, from Lijiang to Shangri-La, with expert local guides, supporting community tourism and making a positive impact through ecotourism.
     actions:
       - label: Get started
         altText: ''